Your shopping cart is empty!

-In recent years, a number of distilleries and investment companies have been offering customers the opportunity to buy their own casks.
-At Celtic Whiskey this is something that we have always wanted to do but decided to wait until we had an offering that matches our commitment to quality, customer service and value.
+In recent times, a number of distilleries and investment companies have been offering customers the opportunity to buy their own casks.
+At Celtic Whiskey, this is something that we have always wanted to do but decided to wait until we had an offering that matches our commitment to quality, customer service and value.

 What this release highlighted was the quality of whiskey being produced by Great Northern Distillery.
 Our Managing Director, Alastair Alpine arranged a visit with the Head Distiller at Great Northern and tasted through samples of their new make and young maturing spirits.
 Again, the great quality was there, across the whole range.
 In particular, their Single Pot Still whiskey which will be a very exciting addition whenever they decide to release, especially the sherry matured stock.

-Therefore, Celtic Whiskey have established a relationship with Great Northern to offer their New Make spirit (It can’t be called Irish Whiskey until it’s 3 years-old) beginning its life in a first fill bourbon cask at the following prices:
+Therefore, while Celtic Whiskey will also offer buyers the opportunity to purchase an array of casks from different distilleries whenever possible, we have established a significant relationship with Great Northern to offer their New Make spirit (It can’t be called Irish Whiskey until it’s 3 years old) beginning its life in a first fill bourbon cask.